 FESSH Patronage Criteria of MILE (Meeting for Interactive Life Education)

-Send form to email@example.com
+Send documents to email@example.com

 Not later than 12 weeks before the planned start date of the meeting